oxyisbad222/AstorPeak/README.md

 ### 🚀 Building and Deployment (Secure) 🚀

-This guide explains how to securely deploy your own instance of Astor Peak using Vercel Environment Variables to protect your API key.
+This guide explains how to securely deploy your own instance of City of Angels using Vercel Environment Variables to protect your API key.

 #### Prerequisites